dneprojects/habitron/developer_doc.md

   device carry its WLAN MAC as a second registry connection (it currently registers only `lan mac`, so a hub that moves interfaces is not recognised on the other one).
-That touches device identity, which was settled deliberately in 3.2.1, so it is left for its own round. `BusMember.is_diagnostic` is a read-side accessor and this integration only ever *builds* `Diagnostic` members with `type=10`; it would need a library-side factory to help here.
+That touches device identity, which was settled deliberately in 3.2.1, so it is left for its own round.

+  `BusMember.is_diagnostic` is likewise not adopted here, but it does apply -- **correcting what this entry first claimed.** The original note said the integration only ever *builds* `Diagnostic` members with `type=10` and never compares against the raw code, so a read-side accessor could not help.
+That was wrong: `TYPE_DIAG = 10` is declared twice (`sensor.py`, `binary_sensor.py`) and read in seven places, six of them as `abs(...) == TYPE_DIAG` -- exactly what `is_diagnostic` evaluates.
+Adopting it removes both duplicated constants.
+The three `Diagnostic(..., type=10)` constructions in `smart_hub.py` do stay, since the accessor only covers the read side; a library-side factory would be needed for those.
+Left out of this release because it touches two platforms and belongs with the sensor-platform port from Core, which rewrites that file anyway.

 ### Tests
 - `test_update_short_circuits_when_no_info` is replaced by